 Ways to Qualify for Medicaid if You Don’t Meet the Thresholds

 Even if you don’t think you meet the above thresholds, there are still tools that New York State authorizes us to use in order to help you qualify for Medicaid.
-You can browse our website to read more about tools such as a medicaid trusts, special needs trusts, pooled income trusts, life estates, annuities, qualified transfers and gift and loan.
+You can browse our website to read more about tools such as a Medicaid trusts, special needs trusts, pooled income trusts, life estates, annuities, qualified transfers and gift and loan.

 For this article, we’ve presented a simplified version of the rules to make it easier to grasp the basic ideas.
-The goal was to make as simple of a guide as possible.
+The goal was to make as simple a guide as possible.
 The actual rules are more complicated, involve more numbers and depend on your particular situation.
 So even if you think you qualify, you might not, and vice-versa.
-If you are still wondering “do I qualify for Medicaid,” we would be glad to schedule a confidential consultation and explain your Medicaid eligibility and the tools we can provide to help you qualify for New York Medicaid, taking into account the medicaid income limits and nys Medicaid income guidelines.
+If you are still wondering “do I qualify for Medicaid,” we would be glad to schedule a confidential consultation and explain your Medicaid eligibility and the tools we can provide to help you qualify for New York Medicaid, taking into account the Medicaid income limits and NYS Medicaid income guidelines.